Frequently Asked Questions for the RN-BSN

 A. Because the program is designed for working Registered Nurses, it is recommended that you complete the program in 3-4 semesters, which is 1½ -2 years.
 Individual circumstances may be considered if a faster or slower pace is desired.

 Q. How many hours is the RN-BSN Program:

 A. You will take a total of 8 nursing courses, which total 28* hours.
-One course is offered in the summer and all other courses are taken during the fall and spring semesters.
+Two courses are offered in the summer and all other courses are taken during the fall and spring semesters.

 Q. How important is my G.P.A. (grade point average)?

 A. The minimum cumulative GPA for regular admission to the program is 3.0.
 Provisional admission is available for a GPA of 2.70-2.99.